MelonKony/millmint/content/factbook/world/vekllei/_index.md

 ## History

 {{<note panel>}}
 The diversity of the Commonwealth is reflected in its history.
-Vekllei as we know it today may have roots in in the Oslola-Kalan Union and Kalina nationalism, but its story begins in 1995, during the First Atomic War and British Occupation of its former colonial territories for 20 years.
+Vekllei as we know it today may have roots in in the Oslola-Kalan Union and Kalina nationalism, but its story begins in 1995, during the First Atomic War and British occupation of its former colonial territories for 20 years.
 That occupation, and the complete restructuring of Atlantic society beneath it, lay the foundations for a new and pluralistic union of republics called Vekllei.
 {{</note>}}

 {{<note link>}}